 The Federal Acquisition Regulation Subpart 23.703 stipulates "Federal agencies must implement cost-effective contracting preference programs promoting energy-efficiency, water conservation, and the acquisition of environmentally preferable products and services."

 DOE sites must review new contract actions (including purchasing agreements, blanket ordering agreements, long-term purchase orders, contractual agreements with P-Card vendors, modifications to contracts) in each fiscal year and report on the findings.
 This reporting requirement comes from the Department of Energy Acquisition Regulations (DEAR) 48 CFR 952.223-78 or 970.5223-6 and 7 (M&Os).

 A narrowing of the review to select contract types is intended to afford sites the opportunity for a thorough review and implementation of corrective actions.
 Corrective actions may involve developing new contract terms, additional training, and adjustments to software and contract writing systems, as determined by the site.
 Sites should feel free to request assistance from Department of Energy Headquarters to help overcome obstacles to the sustainable acquisition reporting and compliance requirements.

-The Green Procurement Compilation is a centralized source for template clauses.
+The Green Procurement Compilation is a centralized source for template clauses as is FedCenter (scroll down to "Contract/Procurement Language").
 In addition, the Priority Product attributes can be used as specifications in contracts.
 Other available template clauses for contracts are: